MicrosoftDocs/security/zero-trust/adopt/prevent-reduce-business-damage-breach-infrastructure.md

 In a crippling ransomware attack, your organization can suffer a long-term business disruption that is similar in many respects to a crisis or a natural disaster.
 Think about a breach and its resulting destructive cyberattack as a human-made crisis or disaster.

-Therefore, it is important to include breaches and the possibility of a highly destructive cyberattack in your BCDR planning.
+Therefore, it's important to include breaches and the possibility of a highly destructive cyberattack in your BCDR planning.
 The same infrastructure that you would use to continue your business operations in a crisis or after a natural disaster can and should be used to recover from an attack.

 If you already have a BCDR plan in place, review it to ensure that it includes the data, devices, applications, and processes that could be impacted in a cyberattack.